What degrees are offered at Belmont University College of Law?

 How many credit hours does a law student need to complete the Juris Doctor?

 Answer: A law student must complete 88 credit hours to earn the Juris Doctor.
 In addition to the total hour requirement, a law student must complete an upper-level rigorous writing requirement during the second or third academic year.
 It takes three academic years to complete the Juris Doctor degree.

 Does Belmont Law offer any specialty or certificate programs?

 Answer: We offer two certificate programs in Entertainment and Music Business Law and Health Law.

 Does Belmont Law offer online courses?

 Does Belmont Law offer summer courses?

-Answer: A few elective courses may be offered during the summer; however, we encourage students to find employment in the legal profession during this period of time.
+Answer: The College of Law does not offer summer courses.
+We encourage students to find employment in the legal profession during this period of time.
 During the summer, there are many opportunities for students to make professional contacts in the legal community and gain valuable work experience.